Ismah: Angels

 The idea that angels are protected from sin, probably roots in the teachings of Hasan al-Basri and the early stages of the Mu'tazilites.
 Not only does he referred to Quranic verses emphasizing the nobility of angels, he also offered interpretations regarding verses proposing the opposite.
 Al-Basri taught that angels are, due to their lack of bodily desires, the most noble beings.
 Thus, he ranked them higher than humans and prophets.
+However, this position was never a mainstream position among either Sunnis nor Shia in early Islam.
+Most classical Qur'anic commentators and theologiansaccept at least three fallen angels (Iblis, Harut, and Marut).

-On the other hand, Shi‘ites believe that the Prophets, Apostles, and Imams are more excellent than angels, based on Quran 15:30 and Q2:33.
-According to Al-Shaykh al-Saduq, based on 16:50 and 21: 27 of the Qur’an, he agrees with al-Basri's view point that angels never disobey God, that they are free from sins and impurities, and that anyone who denies the infallibility of Messengers, Prophets, Imams, and Angels is a kafir (كَـافِـر, unbeliever).
-Yet, this interpretation isn't shared universally.
-Based on Quran 2:30 and Quran 2:34, other scholars argue that angels can err, despite the majority always remains obedient, as stated by Bulak al-Djurdjani.
+Shi'ites believe that the Prophets, Apostles, and Imams are more excellent than angels, based on Quran 15:30 and Q2:33.
+Imam Tabari (839–923 CE) does not even consider angelic infallibility in his discussion on the nature of Iblis (if Iblis was an angel and became a devil or was a devil from the beginning).
+However, few exceptions exist.
+For example, according to Al-Shaykh al-Saduq, based on 16:50 and 21: 27 of the Qur’an, he agrees with al-Basri's view point that angels never disobey God, that they are free from sins and impurities, and that anyone who denies the infallibility of Messengers, Prophets, Imams, and Angels is a kafir (unbeliever).
+Yet, this interpretation is not shared universally.
+Based on Quran 2:30 and Quran 2:34, other scholars argue that angels can err, although the majority always remains obedient, as stated by Bulak al-Djurdjani.

-According to Tabatabaei, the statement, "they do not disobey Allah in what He commands them, and only act as they are bidden", is an explanation of the phrase "stern and strong":

-The meaning of "stern and strong" is that the angels are committed to the assignment given to them by Allah.
-Besides Almighty Allah and His commandment, no any other factors out of pity and compassion affect their activities.
-They do not disobey Allah by rejecting or opposing His order and whatever He commands, they carry it out meticulously.
-It is clear from this explanation that the statement "they do not disobey Allah in what He commands them" means that the angels are committed to their assignment while the statement, "they act as they are bidden", means they accomplish their work according to instruction.
-Hence, the respected reader should not think the second statement is a repetition of the first statement if so claimed by commentators because it would not be correct.
-The first statement implies they do not abandon their assignment and the second statement means they carry out the instruction.
+Most Sunni scholars do not apply ismah to the angels but opinions vary, as it does with the prophets.
+Some assert, that only the messengers are infalliable.
+Most Salafi Sunnis usually reject accounts on erring angels entirely and do not investigate this matter further.
+Ashari theologian Fakhr ad-Din ar-Razi—in his book Tafseer ul Kabeer, on verse 66:6—said, "there is an indication in this verse that in the hereafter the angels are bound with obligations (like human beings in this world).
+They are under obligation, commands and prohibitions in the hereafter.
+The disobedience of angels lies in their opposition to Allah’s commandment and prohibition."
+Yet another Asharite, al-Taftazani (1322–1390 AD), accepted that angels might slip into error and become disobedient, but rejected that angels would ever consciously turn against God's command and become unbelievers.

 Mulla Sadra, a Shi‘ite philosopher, uses both rational and theological arguments in defense of the infallibility of angels: "The sense of sin and fallibility is to contrast between lowly faculties and sublime faculties, where the soul wants superlative motives but motives and inner purposes contradict.
 These contradictions and contrasts are endemic to beings who are of a composite nature.
 In other words, beings are composed of contradictions and contrasting faculties, whereas angels are simple and not composed of anything."
 According to Sadra, the verse 16: 50 refers to infallibility of angels, in general.

-Most Sunni scholars do not apply ismah to the angels but opinions variy, as it does with the prophets.
-Some assert, that only the messengers are infalliable.